sakosy/arch_katas_2021/README.md

 | ADR-5 | Zero-Trust Architecture |
 | ADR-6 | SaaS Omnichannel Provider as Messaging Gateway |

+Application ADR-1 & ADR-2 can be reflected on more detailed diagrams.

+Despite the fact that ADR-5 depicted on Dietitian CJM Diagram this decision applied to all subsystems.

 ## Architecture

 ### Use Cases List as Customers Journeys